bevyengine/bevy/release-content/migration-guides/extract-picking-plugin-members.md

 the `PickingSettings` resource instead of `PickingPlugin`.

-To initialize `PickingSettings` with non-default values, simply add the resource to the app using `insert_resource` with desired value.
+To initialize `PickingSettings` with non-default values, simply add the resource to the app using `insert_resource` with the desired value.